JadedBlueEyes/jsonwebtoken/README.md

 Caveats:

 - No ECDSA: I didn't have a need for ECDSA or the time to research and implement EC using RustCrypto crates and I removed it to completely remove the ring dependency.
-- No PSS: I haven't implemented PS256, PS384, PS512 as I don't feel confident I know enough to implement it properly.
 - HMAC signature verification doesn't use constant time comparison like Keats's original does.

 See [JSON Web Tokens](https://en.wikipedia.org/wiki/JSON_Web_Token) for more information on what JSON Web Tokens are.